sarsamurmu/zusty/pages/src/docs/general/variables.md

 ```
 By using colors in this way, it's easy to change colors based on theme.

-So, here are all overridable color variables.
+So, here are all override-able color variables.
 The given value is their default value.

 ```scss
 // --------------